-Results of the CFSR showed that Kentucky was not in substantial conformity with Permanency Outcome 2, as the outcome was substantially achieved in only 56% of cases reviewed.
-PIP baseline data shows a similar, yet decreased performance, with 54.17% of cases reaching substantial conformity for this outcome.
+CFSR Round 3 results showed that Kentucky was not in substantial conformity with Permanency Outcome 2, as the outcome was substantially achieved in only 56% of cases reviewed.
+Round 3 PIP baseline data shows a similar, yet decreased performance, with 54.17% of cases reaching substantial conformity for this outcome.
 PIP data from the 27th measurement period returned to slightly above the baseline, at 56.94%.
 As of the 03/21-12/21 PUR, Kentucky was well above the baseline at 81.75%, with 103 of the 126 applicable cases reaching substantial conformity for this outcome.
-Results from the April 2023 CFSP Stakeholder CQI survey indicate that of the 63 survey respondents, nine respondents (15%) strongly agree, and 49% (30) agree that Kentucky's child welfare agency can meet the goals for Permanency Outcome 2.
+Kentucky's rating for Permanency Outcome 2 has continued to increase, with a score of 91.55% during 10/22-03/23 PUR.
+Results from the April 2024 CFSP Stakeholder CQI survey indicate that of the 45 survey respondents, 20 respondents (57.1%) strongly agree, and 14.3% (5) agree that Kentucky's child welfare agency can meet the goals for Permanency Outcome 2.